GOP set to block 1/6 panel, stoking Senate filibuster fight

 GOP set to block 1/6 panel, stoking Senate filibuster fightNew

 WASHINGTON (AP) — Senate Republicans are ready to deploy the filibuster to block legislation establishing a commission on the deadly Jan.
 6 insurrection.
-Their opposition is shattering hopes for a bipartisan probe of the deadly assault on the U.S. Capitol and reviving pressure on Democrats to do away with the procedural tactic that critics say has lost its purpose.
-The vote expected Thursday would be the first successful use of a filibuster this year to halt Senate action.
+Thursday’s would be the first successful use of a filibuster this year to halt Senate action.
 That’s despite both a bipartisan effort to salvage the bill and a last-minute push by the mother of a Capitol Police officer who died after the siege.
+The filibuster is a time-honored Senate tradition that requires a vote by two-thirds of senators — 60 of the 100 members — before a bill can go forward.
+With the Senate evenly split 50-50, Democrats would need support of 10 Republicans to move to the commission bill.